maciadalmau/Video-Player-Research/README.md

 In video games, the Video Player don't need so many functionalities.
 They usually have the options of play, pause and skip the video.
 But why is important on video games?
 Mainly for two very important reasons:

 The importance of cinematics in video games gives the audience an idea of what a video game will be and gives animators the opportunity to attract potential customers.
 The cinema and animated scenes in the game offer even more creativity and content in an already exciting form of entertainment.
 The use of short movies in games, regardless of the type of game, increases the value and provides a method of engaging the player even more than before.
-Also, cinematics are a cool way to tell the story.
+Also, cinematics are a cool way to introduce the game or tell the story.

 Sometimes, the scene you want to make in your video game is too complex to be processed in real time or basically you just don't want your team of developers to spend time creating a cinematic.
 Then you will need a pre-rendered scene and you will need a video player to process this pre-rendered scene in your game.